Defending Prismacolor Soft-Core Colored Pencils - An Artist & Teacher Speaks Out

 And I'm near Detroit.
 This ain't Shangra-la.

-I totally understand why professionals have switched from Prismas to other brands- I did too.
-But I was incorporating more lightfast pencils to my freelance projects long before the Prisma problems popped up.
+I totally understand why professionals have switched from Prismas to other brands— I did too.
+But I started using more lightfast pencils for professional projects long before the Prisma problems popped up.

 Despite the internet scuttlebutt, I do not think that students need to buy ultra premium pencils immediately.